@metreeca/qest - v0.9.2

 Module state

-Resource state model.
+Resource state management.

 • Resource — Complete resource state (HTTP GET/PUT)